Ghostwriter: Visual art

-Ghost-authorship also applies to the visual arts, most commonly paintings.
+Ghost authorship also applies to the visual arts, most commonly paintings.
 The extent of the master artist's contribution varies widely, as little as composition adjustments and corrective brush strokes, or as much as entire works.
-A common practice is the use of art instruction class milieu in which the master artist makes significant contributions to the work of the student who then signs that work as his or her own.
+A common practice is the use of art instruction class milieu in which the master artist makes significant contributions to the work of the student who then signs that work as their own.
 Services addressing complete works have historically been highly confidential.
 Less prevalent are advertised commercial services which may use the term "vanity artwork" as suggestive of "vanity publishing".

 As blacklisting countermeasure

-In countries where the freedom of speech is not upheld and authors that have somehow displeased the ruling regime are "blacklisted" (i.e. forbidden from having their works published), the blacklisted authors or composers may ghostwrite material for other authors or composers who are in the good graces of the regime.
+In countries where freedom of speech is not upheld and authors that have somehow displeased the ruling regime are "blacklisted" (i.e. forbidden from having their works published), the blacklisted authors or composers may ghostwrite material for other authors or composers who are in the good graces of the regime.
 Examples include: